wp-plugins/cosmic-history-quotes/readme.txt

 * Includes three languages: English (en), Spanish (es), and Dutch (nl)

 == Upgrade Notice ==

+= 2.2.7 =
+Added a widget that you can drag into your sidebar.

 = 2.2.6 =
 Fixed problem of cosmic-quotes not showing up in text widget.